RobinMeneust/CY-Path/README.md

 - JavaFX must be installed (JDK)
 - Maven is required

+Change `19` to your JDK version in prom.xml at the line :
+`<java.version>19</java.version>`

+Change `17.0.7` to your JavaFX version in prom.xml at the line :
+`<javafx.version>17.0.7</javafx.version>`

+## Compile and generate jar executable

+`mvn clean prepare-package jar:jar package` to create the executables .jar (CYPathStandalone has the .java of JavaFX classes inside it, but we still haven't checked if it's really standalone)

+or just `mvn clean prepare-package jar:jar` to create the not standalone executable .jar

 ## Execution

-`mvn clean package` to create the executable .jar and then `java -jar target\artifact.jar` to run it
+`mvn clean javafx:run`

 or

-`mvn clean javafx:run`
+`java -jar target/CYPath.jar` if you have the executable jar file

 ## How to play